abmakes/dave-expense-tracker/README.md

 ### Technical specifications
 - Built using create react app and vanilla CSS
 - The goal was to experiment with forms and sliders
+- Neo-brutalist style was attempted as it seemed a nice fit
 - Built for mobile first
 - Local browser storage used for data storage